-This healthy recipe for Deconstructed Reuben Salad is part of social shopper amplification that I participated in for Collective Bias and their advertiser, Pick ‘n Save.
+This healthy reuben salad recipe is part of social shopper amplification that I participated in for Collective Bias and their advertiser, Pick ‘n Save.
 I’m a member of the Collective Bias® Social Fabric® Community.
 I was compensated for this post, but as always, all thoughts and opinions are my own.

 I love my local grocery store, but if I’m not diligent about my “duck and cover” routine, the layout of my local Pick ‘n Save can suck me in to the carbohydrate danger zone very quickly.
 The minute I walk through the double doors, I’m facing the bread aisle straight in the face.
 To my right is the produce section, but it’s against the outside wall of the store, so to get there, I FIRST I have to walk through the deli AND the bakery.
 Oh mercy…